 The file we’re working with is called “100 Portfolios Formed on Size and Book-to-Market (10 x 10)”.
 I find that it’s helpful to picture the data as a grid:

 Each horizontal bucket represents a size decile.
 Using standard decile definitions, the largest companies are in decile 1 and the smallest in decile 10 (Fama-French actually reverses the numbers, but for consistency with other sources I’ll use the normal definitions in the written explanation).
 Each vertical bucket represents a valuation decile (defined simply by book-to-market) with the most growth companies in decile 1 and the most value companies in decile 10.

 The important thing to understand here is that the two sets of deciles are populated in different ways.
 The valuation deciles are roughly equally distributed by company count in each decile.
 The size deciles are populated by total market capitalization, and are NOT distributed evenly.
 They’re based on NYSE breakpoints to maintain consistency in size definitions, with companies from many more exchanges piled primarily into the smaller deciles.
 On average, decile 1 represents 64% of the total market, while decile 10 represents less than 1% of the market.

 The Fama-French data file includes a ton of information sorted into this grid, but for our needs we’re going to use the “Average Value Weighted Returns”, “Number of Firms”, and “Average Market Cap”

 Translating Fama-French Data Into Index Fund Terms

 We discussed earlier how indices define both size and value in terms of total market capitalization.
 So to use the Fama-French data, we first have to scale it to the associated market of each square.
 The total market size data is not directly provided, but it can be easily calculated from what we have.
-We’re looking for Sum of ME, and:

 Scaling the previous grid by market size of each individual square (using the historical average market sizes) gives us this: